Cfckoh/RL_swimmers/README.md

 conda env create -f py_environment.yml
 ```

 Python code also interacts with Julia where the differential equation solvers are implemented.
-To set up the appropriate Julia environment...
-TODO instructions for Julia
+For julia ensure you have DifferentialEquations, LinearAlgebra, Random, and PyCall

 ## Outline
 This project contains three directories each with there own README.
 See a directory specfic README for instructions on runing the code.
 A high level descriptiion of each directory is given below: